erkie/rss/README.md

 	UpdateURL   string              // URL of the feed itself.
 	Image       *Image              // Feed icon.
 	Items       []*Item
-	Refresh     time.Time           // Earliest time this feed should next be checked.
 	Unread      uint32              // Number of unread items.
 Used by aggregators.
 }